 This is liable to change in the future.A

-python_binary()rule is used to build a PEX file -- an exectuble python package that includes python sources and resources from all transitive
+python_binary()rule is used to build a PEX file—an executable Python package—that includes Python sources and resources from all transitive

 The name of the rule.
-The output PEX file will also get this name, with an additional
+The output PEX file will have this name as its base filename with an additional

-The package for which the main module should reside under in it's final location in the binary.
-If unset, the project relative directory that houses the BUCK file is used.
+The package in which the main module should reside in its final location in the binary.
+If unset, Buck uses the project-relative directory that contains the BUCK file.

-The name of the Python platform to build against by default (as defined in the
+The name of the Python platform flavor to build against by default as defined in the

-python_libraryrules to include in the PEX file (including all transitive dependencies).
+python_libraryrules that specify Python modules to include in the PEX file—including all transitive dependencies of these rules.

-A list of C/C++ library dependencies that need to be loaded before any other libraries when the python binary starts up.
-This requires dynamic loader support found on most systems (e.g. `LD_PRELOAD`).
+A list of C/C++ library dependencies that need to be loaded before any other libraries when the PEX starts up.
+This requires dynamic loader support, such as

-Used to override the global packaging style set with python.package_style.
+Used to override the global packaging style that is set in

 ; .buckconfig [python#py2] interpreter = /usr/bin/python2.7